-- d.
-Whether Defendant has been unjustly enriched as a result of its unlawful business practices; - e.
+1 60.
+Common questions of law or fact exist as to all members of the Class.
+2 These questions predominate over the questions affecting only individual Class 3 members.
+These common legal or factual questions include but are not limited to: 4 a.
+Whether Defendant marketed, packaged, or sold the Class 5 Products to Plaintiff and those similarly situated using false, misleading, or deceptive statements or representations; 6 7 b.
+Whether Defendant omitted or misrepresented material facts in connection with the sales of their Products; 8 9 c.
+Whether Defendant participated in and pursued the common course of conduct complained of herein; 10 11 d.
+Whether Defendant has been unjustly enriched as a result of its unlawful business practices; 12 13 e.
 Whether Defendant's actions violate the Unfair Competition Law, Cal.
-Bus. & Prof. Code §§17200, et seq. (the "UCL"); - f.
+Bus. & Prof. Code §§17200, et seq. (the "UCL"); 14 f.
 Whether Defendant's actions violate the False Advertising Law, Cal.
-Bus. & Prof. Code §§17500, et seq. (the "FAL"); - g.
+Bus. & Prof. Code §§17500, et seq. (the "FAL"); 15 16 g.
 Whether Defendant's actions violate the Consumers Legal Remedies Act, Cal.
 Civ.
-Code §§1750, et seq. (the "CLRA"); - h.
-Whether Defendant's actions constitute breach of express warranty; - i.
-Whether Defendant should be enjoined from continuing the above-described practices; - i.
-Whether Plaintiff and members of the Class are entitled to declaratory relief; and - k.
-Whether Defendant should be required to make restitution, disgorge profits, reimburse losses, and pay damages as a result of the above-described practices. - Plaintiff's claims are typical of the claims of the Class, in that Plaintiff is 64. a consumer who purchased Defendant's Product.
-Plaintiff is no different in any relevant respect from any other Class member who purchased the Product, and the relief sought is common to the Class. - 65.
-Plaintiff is an adequate representative of the Class because her interests do not conflict with the interests of the members of the Class she seeks to represent, and she has retained counsel competent and experienced in conducting complex class action litigation.
-Plaintiff and her counsel will adequately protect the interests of the Class. - A class action is superior to other available means for the fair and 66. efficient adjudication of this dispute.
+Code §§1750, et seq. (the "CLRA"); 17 18 h.
+Whether Defendant's actions constitute breach of express warranty; 19 20 i.
+Whether Defendant should be enjoined from continuing the above-described practices; 21 j.
+Whether Plaintiff and members of the Class are entitled to declaratory relief; and 22 23 24 k.
+Whether Defendant should be required to make restitution, disgorge profits, reimburse losses, and pay damages as a result of the above-described practices.
+25 61.
+Plaintiff's claims are typical of the claims of the Class, in that Plaintiff is 26 27 a consumer who purchased Defendant's Product.
+Plaintiff is no different in any 28 13 Complaint for Damages, Equitable, Declaratory, and Injunctive Relief relevant respect from any other Class member who purchased the Product, and the relief sought is common to the Class.

+62. Plaintiff is an adequate representative of the Class because his interests do not conflict with the interests of the members of the Class he seeks to represent, and he has retained counsel competent and experienced in conducting complex class action litigation.
+Plaintiff and his counsel will adequately protect the interests of the Class.

+63. A class action is superior to other available means for the fair and efficient adjudication of this dispute.
 The damages suffered by each individual Class member will likely be relatively small, especially given the cost of the Products at issue and the burden and expense of individual prosecution of complex litigation necessitated by Defendant's conduct.
 Thus, it would be virtually impossible for members of the Class individually to effectively redress the wrongs done to them.
 Moreover, even if members of the Class could afford individual actions, it would still not be preferable to class-wide litigation.
 Individualized actions present the potential for inconsistent or contradictory judgments.
 By contrast, a class action presents far fewer management difficulties and provides the benefits of single adjudication, economies of scale, and comprehensive supervision by a single court.

-- In the alternative, the Class may be certified because Defendant has acted 67. or refused to act on grounds generally applicable to the Class, thereby making appropriate preliminary and final equitable relief with respect to each Class. - The requirements for maintaining a class action pursuant to Rule 23(b)(2) 68. are also met, as Defendant has acted or refused to act on grounds generally applicable to the Class, thereby making appropriate final injunctive relief or corresponding declaratory relief with respect to the Class as a whole.
+64. In the alternative, the Class may be certified because Defendant has acted or refused to act on grounds generally applicable to the Class, thereby making appropriate preliminary and final equitable relief with respect to each Class.

+65. The requirements for maintaining a class action pursuant to Rule 23(b)(2) are also met, as Defendant has acted or refused to act on grounds generally applicable to the Class, thereby making appropriate final injunctive relief or corresponding declaratory relief with respect to the Class as a whole.